Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

-In isolation, \ie in the absence of competition, these classes are fairly well-understood.
-Greedy algorithms are terrible for a wide variety of problem instances, precisely because they never explore.
-Exploration-separated algorithms learn at a reasonable but mediocre rate across all problem instances.
-Adaptive-exploration algorithms are optimal in the worst case, and exponentially improve for ``easy" problem instances.
-Generally, ``better" algorithms are better in the long run, but could be worse initially.
+The agent-side model is as follows.
+When an agent arrives, she forms a reward estimate for each principal, and then chooses a principal using these reward estimates according to some fixed decision rule.
+Modeling the reward estimates is subtle, as one needs to specify how the agents know and interpret the principals’ algorithms and the algorithms' past performance.
+We consider two extremes for this issue: Bayesian agents that know the algorithms but do not observe the past performance, and frequentist agents that observe each algorithm’s recent average performance (“reputation score”) but have no prior knowledge or beliefs on the algorithms.
+The Bayesian model follows a standard rational “template” in theoretical economics, whereas the frequentist model is more realistic.
+We find that the former is amenable to theoretical analysis, and the latter to simulations.
+Our main findings are similar for both.

-While we build on a vast and active research area, we present sufficient background in Appendix~\ref{app:bg} so as to keep this paper accessible to non-specialists. }
+Throughout our results, we investigate two channels for weakening the competition: relaxing the rationality of users (via their decision rule) and giving one firm a first-mover advantage.

-\xhdr{Theoretical results.} We consider a basic Bayesian model (called the \emph{\TheoryModel}), where agents have a common Bayesian prior on reward distributions, know the principals' algorithms and their own arrival times, but do not observe the previous agents' choices or rewards.
-Each agent computes the Bayesian-expected reward for each principal, and uses these two numbers to decide which principal to choose.
+\xhdr{Theoretical results in a Bayesian model.} We consider a Bayesian model (called the \emph{\TheoryModel}), where agents have a common Bayesian prior on reward distributions, know the principals' algorithms and their own arrival times, but do not observe the previous agents' choices or rewards.
+Each agent computes Bayesian-expected rewards for both principals, and uses them as reward estimates to decide which principal to choose.
 Our results depend crucially on agents' decision rule:

-\textbf{(i)} The most obvious decision rule maximizes the Bayesian-expected reward; we call it \HardMax.
+\textbf{(i)} The most obvious decision rule maximizes the reward estimate; we call it \HardMax.
 We find that it is not conducive to adopting better algorithms: each principal's dominant strategy is to choose the greedy algorithm.
 Further, if the tie-breaking is probabilistically biased in favor of one principal, the latter can always prevail in competition.